What Is Abdominal Pain?

 - Chronic pain lasts longer -- from weeks to months or more -- and may come and go.

 - Progressive pain gets worse over time and often comes with other symptoms.

 Abdominal Pain Causes

 Other possible causes include:

-You should also contact her as soon as you can if you have symptoms along with the pain, such as:
+You should also contact your doctor as soon as you can if you have symptoms along with the pain, such as:

 Also call your doctor if:

-You may also get symptoms that could be a sign of a problem inside your body that needs treatment as soon as possible.
-For example, get medical care right away if you have abdominal pain and you also:
+You may have other symptoms that could be a sign of a problem inside your body that needs treatment as soon as possible.
+Get medical care right away if you have abdominal pain and you also:

 Since there are so many possible causes, your doctor will do a thorough physical exam.
-She'll also ask you some questions about your symptoms.
-She'll want to know what type of pain you have.
+They’ll also ask you some questions about your symptoms and want to know what type of pain you have.
 For instance, is it a severe stabbing pain or a dull ache?